Around groups in Hilbert Geometry: Rigidity

 \section{Rigidity}

-For us, rigidity will mean the following rough idea.
-A rigidity result is a theorem that says: ``If a convex set have some regularity plus a big isometry group then this convex has to be in this list''.
+For us a rigidity result is a theorem that says: ``If a convex set have some regularity plus a big isometry group then this convex has to belong to this list''.
 We give three precise statements.
+The interested reader can also read the chapter \cite{Guo} of this handbook.